Katie Salmon Flaunts Figure In Two-Piece Thong Bikini

 QUESTION!! we teach girls to shrink themselves to make them be smaller.
 We teach them they can have ambition but not to much.
 You should aim to be successful but not to successful other wise you will threaten the man.
 Why do we teach girls to aspire to marriage but don't teach boys the same.
 We tell girls to be competitors not for jobs but for the attention of men.
 We teach them they women cannot be sexual beings in the way that boys are.
 We also make them believe that to love a woman is to flatter the man and to thrill them.
 It's never for ourselves.
 Everything we do is always made to believe it's for them!
 Never for us!
 Feminist – a person that believes in the social political and economic equality of the sexes. ????????????

-As People reminds us, Sophie was dating Aaron Armstrong at the time of her passing.
+As People reports, Sophie was dating Aaron Armstrong at the time of her passing.
 Despite the fling not working out with Gradon, Salmon left a very heartwarming tribute on Twitter to her late co-star.

 “Isn’t it crazy how someone so stunning, so smiley and appeared so happy can feel no way out.
 The world we live in behind social media.
 The world has failed you beautiful.
 I’m heartbroken for you soph to have felt this pain.
 I wish there was more help out there.
 Your smile will be remembered forever.”

 In the second part of her tribute, Katie also shared a short video clip featuring Sophie on Love Island.
-Salmon noted this clip was an example of how Sophie should be remembered.
+Salmon noted that this clip was an example of how Sophie should be remembered.

 This is exactly the woman she should be remembered.
 Strong powerful and making a change.
 What a woman ❤️ https://t.co/DfYplIP84P